FreeFem/FreeFem-doc/source/documentation/index.rst

 A partial differential equation is a relation between a function of several variables and its (partial) derivatives.
 Many problems in physics, engineering, mathematics and even banking are modeled by one or several partial differential equations.

-**FreeFEM** is a software to solve these equations numerically.
+**FreeFEM** is a software to solve these equations numerically, based on the Finite Element Method.
-As its name implies, it is a free software (see the copyrights for full detail) based on the Finite Element Method; it is not a package, it is an integrated product with its own high level programming language.
+As its name implies, it is a free software (see the copyrights for full detail)  it is not a package, it is an integrated product with its own high level programming language, referred below as a :index `freefem script`.
-This software runs on all UNIX OS (with g++ 3.3 or later, and OpenGL), on Window XP, Vista and 7, 8, 10 and on MacOS 10 intel.
+This software runs on all UNIX OS (with g++ 3.3 or later, and OpenGL), on Window XP, Vista and 7, 8, 10 and 11 and on MacOS 10 intel and arm.

 Moreover **FreeFEM** is highly adaptive.
-Many phenomena involve several coupled systems.
+Many phenomena involve several coupled systems, such as:
-Fluid-structure interactions, Lorentz forces for aluminum casting and ocean-atmosphere problems are three such systems.
+Fluid-structure interactions, Lorentz forces for aluminum casting and ocean-atmosphere problems, etc.
 These require different finite element approximations and polynomial degrees, possibly on different meshes.
 Some algorithms like the Schwarz’ domain decomposition method also requires data interpolation on multiple meshes within one program.
-**FreeFEM** can handle these difficulties, i.e. arbitrary finite element spaces on arbitrary unstructured and adapted bi-dimensional meshes.
+**FreeFEM** can handle these difficulties, i.e. arbitrary finite element spaces on arbitrary unstructured and adapted bi and three dimensional meshes.

 The characteristics of **FreeFEM** are:

 -  Problem description (real or complex valued) by their variational formulations, with access to the internal vectors and matrices if needed.
--  Multi-variables, multi-equations, bi-dimensional and three-dimensional static or time dependent, linear or nonlinear coupled systems; however the user is required to describe the iterative procedures which reduce the problem to a set of linear problems.
+-  Multi-variables, multi-equations, bi and three-dimensional static or time dependent, linear or nonlinear coupled systems; however the user is required to describe the iterative procedures which reduce the problem to a set of linear problems.
 -  Easy geometric input by analytic description of boundaries by pieces; however this part is not a CAD system; for instance when two boundaries intersect, the user must specify the intersection points.
 -  Automatic mesh generator, based on the Delaunay-Voronoi algorithm; the inner point density is proportional to the density of points on the boundaries [GEORGE1996]_.
 -  Metric-based anisotropic mesh adaptation.